World leaders condemn Russian concert hall attack

 "Our solidarity with the victims, their families and the Russian people," the Spanish foreign ministry wrote on X.

-The presidency of the Palestinian Authority condemned the attack and "affirmed its solidarity and support for the Russian leadership and the friendly people of Russia, emphasizing its keenness on stability in the friendly Russian Federation," according to the official Wafa news agency.
+The presidency of the Palestinian Authority condemned the attack and "affirmed its solidarity and support for the Russian leadership", the official Wafa news agency said.

+In a letter to Putin, Syrian President Bashar al-Assad said the attack was linked to the "painful defeats of neo-Nazism" in Moscow's "special military operation" in Ukraine.

+"We condemn this brutal act and all the bloodshed committed by terrorists around the world."

 "We express our support for President Vladimir Putin and raise our voice to categorically reject any act of violence," said Venezuelan President Nicolas Maduro on X.

-Mexico's foreign affairs ministry said it "rejects any act of violence against civilian lives".

-"India stands in solidarity with the government and the people of the Russian Federation in this hour of grief," Prime Minister Narendra Modi said on X, denouncing the "heinous terrorist attack".
+"India stands in solidarity with the government and the people of the Russian Federation in this hour of grief," Prime Minister Narendra Modi said on X.

-Japan condemned the attack, extended its condolences to the bereaved and expressed "its heartfelt sympathy to those who were injured", according to a statement from foreign ministry press Secretary Kobayashi Maki.
+Lebanon's Iran-backed Hezbollah movement said it "strongly condemns the bloody terrorist attack", offering "deepest condolences to the Russian leadership" and people.

 Read more Daily Tribune stories at: https://tribune.net.ph/